 Early History of the Beddynghan family

 This web page shows only a small excerpt of our Beddynghan research.
-Another 457 words (33 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Beddynghan History in all our PDF Extended History products and printed products wherever possible.
+Another 229 words (16 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Beddynghan History in all our PDF Extended History products and printed products wherever possible.

 Beddynghan Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Beddynghan has been recorded under many different variations, including Bedingham, Beddingham, Bedinham, Bodingham, Bedyngham, Bedyngeham and many more.